 The very best Swiss golfers at Golf Saint Apollinaire

-With around 12 participants, the Swiss Challenge 2021 presents the best that Swiss golf has to offer.
-The best Swiss professionals in the Order of Merit as well as five amateurs will face a top-class international field of participants at Golf Saint Apollinaire.
+With around 12 participants, the Swiss Challenge 2022 presents the best that Swiss golf has to offer.
+The best Swiss professionals in the Order of Merit as well as four amateurs will face a top-class international field of participants at Golf Saint Apollinaire.